Installation

 skip

 Number of ads to be skipped during delivery.
-Useful if you place several ads on one page.

-Asynchronous (programmatic)
+Asynchronous (JSON)

 skip: 2